Badkiz: 2017: "Give It to Me" and line-up changes

 On Cafe Daum it was confirmed that U-Si and Duna left the group due to health and personal problems.

 Near the end of 2017, Lohee was announced as a new member.

-2018: Just One Day and line-up changes
+2018: "Just One Day" and line-up changes

 At the start of 2018, Sol.B began performing with Badkiz.
 In early 2018, Monika, the last original member of the group, announced her departure to focus on her solo career.

-On April 6, 2018, Badkiz released their seventh single, "Just One Day".
-A few months after promotions, Sol.B left the group and a new member, Hanbit, was added.
+On April 6, 2018, Badkiz released their seventh single, "Just One Day", the single failed to chart and failed to win the show trophies, A few months after promotions, Sol.B left the group and a new member, Hanbit, was added.
 Soon after, K.Me later announced her departure due to her contract expiring with a new member, Hayoung, joining a few days later.
 Lohee announced her departure in a letter to the fans and another new member, Sihyeon, was added to the group.
 In an effort to start over fresh, old Badkiz content was deleted from social media accounts and Somin announced her stage name would change to Kira.